Get

 Visual Differences

 The main distinguishable visual difference between the applehead and wedgehead Siamese is, of course, their uniquely shaped heads.
-The applehead variety, as the name suggests, has a large, round head with a large and muscular body, typically larger than the wedgehead.
-Their eyes are also slightly rounder in shape, and they have a shorter tail than the wedgehead too.
-The wedgehead Siamese has a far more extreme, wedge-shaped head, with a lean and light body, wide-set ears, and a long, thin tail.
-Their eyes are more slanted than the applehead, and due to the unique shape of their head, they appear to be bigger in size.
+The applehead variety, as the name suggests, has a large, round head with a more robust, moderate body, typically heavier-boned than the wedgehead.
+Their eyes are also slightly rounder in shape, and they generally have a proportionally shorter tail than the wedgehead.
+The wedgehead Siamese has a far more extreme, wedge-shaped head, with a lean and elongated body, wide-set ears, and a long, thin tail.
+Their eyes are more slanted than the applehead, and due to the unique shape of their head, they may appear larger or longer despite often weighing less.

 At a Glance